FerRacimo/Archaeomics/Fstats.md

 qp3Pop -p OutgroupF3.par > OutgroupF3_French.log
 ```

+Look at the output log file.
+Which population shares the largest amount of drift with French?
+Which shares the least amount of drift?

 # Admixture F3 statistics

 Now, let's hypothesize that French are an admixed group.
 We'll try to find...